canada-ca/digital-playbook-guide-numerique/fr/1-concevoir-avec-utilisateurs.md

 - À quelle fréquence testez-vous avec de vraies personnes?

-### Decision Making Questions: **(Think - Digital Design Playbook (ISED))**
-- How will you conduct user research?
-- Who uses the service?
-Do you have data about client behaviours and expectations?
-Who are the current clients / target audience for the service?
-Do you have personas to include key details about your clients?
-- Are you aware of the challenges clients face when accessing or using the service?
-How do these challenges affect the overall user experience?
-- What are the work-arounds that clients and service providers have devised to address challenges with the service?
-Can you incorporate the work-arounds in the new service design?
-- Have you considered the unique needs of some client groups?
-Is the service designed to be as inclusive as possible?
-- Is the service delivered in non-digital channels (e.g., in-person, telephone)?

 ### Guides d'application

 - **\[TODO: Ajouter / réviser les éléments du guide de mise en œuvre\]**